Frequently Asked Questions (FAQs):

 Q: Who are we?

 A: Challenged Sailors San Diego was founded by a group of disabled sailors and volunteers who have been involved in adaptive sailing for many years.
 The leadership includes disabled sailors in key roles.
-Our key volunteers include professional maritime captains, sailing instructors, experienced boat owners and many others.
+Our key volunteers include professional maritime captains, sailing instructors, experienced boat owners, competitive and recreational sailors, and many others.
 Everyone in the organization knows the joy of sailing and of sharing this joy with others.

 Q: What do we do?

-A: We are a new organization formed to support adaptive sailing and disabled sailors in San Diego.
-With our fleet of 8 Martin 16 sailboats, we are focused on providing sailing experiences to those who have physical disabilities and would not otherwise have the opportunity to experience the joy of sailing.
+A: We are an experienced organization that supports adaptive sailing and disabled sailors in San Diego.
+With our fleet of 8 Martin 16 sailboats and one Olympic class SKUD-18, we are focused on providing sailing experiences to those who have physical disabilities and would not otherwise have the opportunity to experience the joy of sailing.

 Q: Where can I find out more?

 A: We have a website, www.challengedsailors.org.
 You can visit us and sign up for newsletters and keep in touch with us.
-We also have a Facebook page you can LIKE and share with your friends as well as a Twitter account (@ChallSailSD) that you can follow.
+We also have a Facebook page you can LIKE and share with your friends as well as a Twitter account (@ChallSailSD) and Instagram account (@challengedsailors) that you can follow.

 Q: Who can sail?
 What types of disabilities can participate?

-A: Almost anyone with a disability who is medically stable can participate and sail the Martin 16.
+A: Almost anyone with a disability who is medically stable can participate and sail the Martin 16 or SKUD-18.
 Our facilities are accessible and equipped with a lift for transferring sailors from wheelchairs into the boat.
-We can rig the boat with a Power Assist unit to enable steering and trimming of the sails via a small electric joystick or a Sip and Puff mouthpiece.
+We can rig the Martin 16s with a Power Assist Unit to enable steering and trimming of the sails via a small electric joystick or a Sip and Puff mouthpiece.

 Q: Are there any age limits?